Skip to content

 BusyBox

-APatch provides a fully functional BusyBox binary (including full SELinux support).
+APatch ships with a feature-complete BusyBox binary (including full SELinux support).
 The executable is located at /data/adb/ap/bin/busybox.
-APatch's BusyBox supports a runtime switchable “ASH Standalone Shell Mode”.
-This Standalone Mode means that when running in the ash BusyBox shell, each command will directly use the applet inside BusyBox, regardless of what is set as PATH.
-For example, commands such as ls, rm, chmod, etc. will not use the commands defined in the PATH (in the case of Android, the defaults are /system/bin/ls, /system/bin/rm and /system/bin/chmod, respectively), but instead directly call the built-in BusyBox applets.
-This ensures that the script always runs in a predictable environment and always has a full set of commands, no matter what version of Android it is running on.
-To force the command to not use BusyBox, you must call the executable with the full path.
+APatch's BusyBox supports runtime toggle-able "ASH Standalone Shell Mode".
+What this Standalone Mode means is that when running in the ash shell of BusyBox, every single command will directly use the applet within BusyBox, regardless of what is set as PATH.
+For example, commands like ls, rm, chmod will NOT use what is in PATH (in the case of Android by default it will be /system/bin/ls, /system/bin/rm and /system/bin/chmod, respectively), but will instead directly call internal BusyBox applets.
+This makes sure that scripts always run in a predictable environment and always have the full suite of commands no matter which Android version it is running on.
+To force a command not to use BusyBox, you have to call the executable with full paths.

-Every shell script run in the APatch context will be executed in the BusyBox ash shell with Standalone Mode enabled.
+Every single shell script running in the context of APatch will be executed in BusyBox's ash shell with Standalone Mode enabled.
 For what is relevant to 3rd party developers, this includes all boot scripts and module installation scripts.

 2. Toggle with command-line options:/data/adb/ap/bin/busybox sh -o standalone <script>